HKUSZH/Medieval/README.md

-# An interdisciplinary, randomized, single-blind evaluation of state-of-the-art large language models for their implications and risks in medical diagnosis and management
+# Medieval: an interdisciplinary, randomized, single-blind expert-evaluation of large language models for their implications and risks in medical diagnosis and management

 ## 📄 Abstract